pauloteixeira01/pauloteixeira01/README.md

 # Hey there!
 My name is Paulo Teixeira :man_technologist:

-I´m system analyst nad computer technician and I love tecnology.
+I´m system analyst and computer technician and I love tecnology.
 Feel free to contribute and learn from me!

 - 💻 stack: